 Tip 6: Speed up database trips by using Azure SQL In-Memory OLTP

 Instead of avoiding database trips, you could also optimize them.
 Azure SQL has a killer feature that makes it lightning fast: In-Memory OLTP (Online Transactional Processing).
 According to Microsoft, using In-Memory OLTP can make database operations 5 to 99 times faster, depending on the type of operation.

 Normally, data would be loaded from disk, cached in memory and then processed and eventually written to disk again.
 The In-Memory feature of Azure SQL does something similar, but processes data operations completely different.
 They are optimized to work with data in-memory, which makes them, much, much faster.
 If you think that databases are slow, try this feature and let me know if you’ve changed your mind.

-You do need to do <a href="optimized to work with data in-memory" target="_blank">a bit of work and use a the Azure SQL Premium pricing tier.
+You do need to do a bit of work and use the Azure SQL Premium pricing tier.

 Tip 7: General tip – follow the Azure Advisor Performance Recommendations

 Azure Advisor is an Azure service that provides you with information about your Azure services.
 This is information that can help you to improve security, reduce costs, keep applications highly available and improve performance.